There are two main types of solar panel in Ireland; solar thermal and solar photovoltaic (PV).

 This water is then pumped throughout the building to provide heat.

-Only produces 5% of all renewable heat energy in Ireland.
+They only produce 5% of all renewable heat energy in Ireland.

 Solar Power Grants

 Solar PV (per kWp) 900